MacIndeor History, Family Crest & Coats of Arms

 The surname MacIndeor was first found in Perthshire (Gaelic: Siorrachd Pheairt) former county in the present day Council Area of Perth and Kinross, located in central Scotland.
 Dewarton is a village, in the parish of Borthwick, county of Edinburgh.
 It is here that the Dewar family have held the estate of Vogrie since early times.

-Important Dates for the MacIndeor family
+Early History of the MacIndeor family

 This web page shows only a small excerpt of our MacIndeor research.
 Another 122 words (9 lines of text) covering the years 1296 and 1296 are included under the topic Early MacIndeor History in all our PDF Extended History products and printed products wherever possible.